daedalus4096/PrimalMagick/README.md

-# Primal Magic
+# Primal Magick
-Harness the magic of the primal sources of the land.
+Harness the magick of the primal sources of the land.